maxtoroq/maxtoroq.github.io/XCST/docs/intro-for-xslt-dev.md

 QNames
 ------
-`c:template`, `c:output` and `c:attribute-set` use QNames.
+`c:template`, `c:output` and `c:attribute-set` use qualified names.

-Variable and function names are mapped directly to C# identifiers, therefore qualified names is not an option.
+Variable and function names are mapped directly to C# identifiers, therefore QNames is not an option.

 Sequence constructors
 ---------------------